Tetrakern/fictioneer/FILTERS.md

 ---

 ### `apply_filters( 'fictioneer_filter_sof_date_options', $options, $current_url, $args )`
 Filters the option array of URL/label tuples for the date popup menu in the `fictioneer_sort_order_filter_interface( $args )` function before it is rendered.
 Can be any positive integer (days) or [strtotime](https://www.php.net/manual/en/function.strtotime.php) compatible string.
-See `fictioneer_append_date_query(...)`.
+See `fictioneer_append_date_query()`.
 Includes '0', '1', '3', '1 week ago', '1 month ago', '3 months ago', '6 months ago', and '1 year ago'.

 **$options:**
 * '0' (array) – Tuple of $label (Any Date) and unescaped $url (`...ago=0&...#sof`).